Young Vic is Baltimore’s Gilbert & Sullivan Company.

 Now in our fifth decade, Young Vic's fiscal responsibility, stable leadership and artistic excellence makes it Baltimore's longest tenured musical theatre and is well supported by the community.

 Our mission is to expose Baltimore’s diverse community to distinctive and entertaining musical theatre; foster classically trained and talented artists; and attract new and young audiences who will enjoy the popular and timeless works of Gilbert & Sullivan.

 Young Vic performances are on the campus of Gilman School, 5407 Roland Avenue in Baltimore, Maryland.

 There are two main interior aisles in the auditorium with no access against the left and right walls, so if you need assistance, please see an usher.
 Even better, please call the box office so we can help you choose the most appropriate seating location.

-Access from the parking lot to the box office is accessible for handicapped patrons.
-Inside the theatre, there are a limited number of wheelchair spots available for each performance.
+The theatre is handicap accessible, although there are a limited number of wheelchair spots available for each performance.
 Some partially handicapped patrons may be more comfortable sitting in a seat in the last two or three rows.
-Sight lines and acoustics are excellent throughout the auditorium.
+Sight lines and acoustics are very good throughout the auditorium.
 Please call the box office so we can help you choose an appropriate seating location.

 The auditorium is air conditioned and while we try to ensure that everyone is comfortable, some patrons may want to bring a light sweater or jacket.

 Young Vic performances are great fun for the whole family.
-And this year we have a special Family Night on Thursday July 18.
 The show starts 30 minutes earlier at 7:30 and tickets are available at a reduced price.
 Buy tickets at the Box Office.
 Please note that group rates are not available for this performance.